MicrosoftDocs/azure-docs/articles/media-services/latest/streaming-locators-concept.md

 * [Streaming Policies](streaming-policy-concept.md)
 * [Content Key Policies](content-key-policy-concept.md)

-You can also specify the start and end time on your Streaming Locator which will only let your user play the content between these times (for example, between 5/1/2019 to 5/5/2019).
+You can also specify the start and end time on your Streaming Locator, which will only let your user play the content between these times (for example, between 5/1/2019 to 5/5/2019).

 > [!IMPORTANT]
 > * Properties of **Streaming Locators** that are of the Datetime type are always in UTC format.